Bring Billy HOME!

-Elephant Guardians of Los Angeles and The Kerulos Center have joined forces in the Free Billy NOW! campaign to liberate Billy and bring him to sanctuary.
+Elephant Guardians of Los Angeles and The Kerulos Center have joined forces in the Bring Billy HOME! campaign to liberate Billy and bring him to sanctuary.
 The campaign will support his release and build the All Bull Elephant Sanctuary (ABES) where he can re-build life and love among fellow Elephants and humans who are in service to his care.

 Who is Billy?